 The brand and tire manufacturer will also play a part in the price of your tires.
 You will often pay a premium for some of the better-known tire manufacturers, with the median cost for a Michelin tire coming in at $185 and $206 for Pirelli.

 While you may have never heard of some of the cheaper tire manufacturers, especially those from Asia, you might be able to save money purchasing their tires.
-For example, for Falken tires, a Japanese tire manufacturer that specializes in car, light truck, and medium truck tires, the median price per tire is $131.
-For Kumho, a South Korean tire company that exports tires worldwide, the median cost is just $121.
+For example, for Falken Tires, a Japanese tire manufacturer that specializes in car, light truck, and medium truck tires, the median price per tire is $131.
+The median cost for Kumho, a South Korean tire company that exports tires worldwide, is just $121.

 However, before you decide to cut corners here, check out the reviews and estimated tread life for each brand, as this should factor into your decision-making process.

 As you can see, the price of new tires depends on many things.
 But before you think that’s all you need to think about, don’t forget the extra fees you might need to pay: